1. How precise is ULTRA-WIDEBAND positioning?

 4. How much hardware is required for an Ultra-wideband installation?

 The range of the UWB Anchors is about 80 meters.
 At least three of them are needed to determine a position (trilateration).
-The total sum depends above all on the circumstances in the building.
+The total sum depends most of all on the circumstances in the building.
 A battery-powered tag is required for each asset to be tracked.
-The Ultra-wideband receiver gets the data from several anchors in server-based installations and passes it on to the (cloud) server.
-In the case of client-baased installations, a smartphone with the appropriate app is responsible for this task.
+The Ultra-wideband receiver receives the data from several anchors in server-based installations and passes it on to the (cloud) server.
+In the case of client-based installations, a smartphone with the appropriate app is responsible for this task.

-Wi-Fi, Bluetooth and Ultra-wideband differ in several criteria.
+Wi-Fi, Bluetooth, RFID and Ultra-wideband differ in several criteria.
 The technologies are suitable for very different applications.
-Due to its rather complex installation, Ultra-wideband is more expensive on a comparable area than the two others and is therefore more common in industry applications, for example in the automotive industry, in logistics or in factories.
+Due to its rather complex installation, Ultra-wideband is more expensive on a comparable area than the other technologies and is therefore more common in industry applications, for example in the automotive industry, in logistics or in factories.

 In addition, UWB is not ideal for tracking people.
 UWB, however, is the most accurate method.
 10 to 30 centimeters of accuracy can be achieved (Wi-Fi: 5-15 meters accuracy; Bluetooth: 1-3 meters).